UV Index App

 It's a matter of time

 How long does it take to get a sunburn?
 How much exposure is necessary for adequate Vitamin D intake?
 What if I have lighter skin?
+What if I use sunscreen?
 We'll crunch those numbers for you based on the current weather and sun position.

 Forecast & History